Why blog? Why email? Why send anyone anything if they’re not going to read or respond (sidenote: why did you click on this post? Was it the title)?

 But are they it?
 You know, the big proverbial it.

 In the grand scheme of content and online marketing, we’re looking for more than just impressions.
 We want clicks.
 Conversions.
 Sales.
 So, how can you drive those things?
 Especially when most people, including myself, are quick to ignore a sales-driven email that arrives in our inbox?

 People, in general, are pretty easy to understand in today’s world.
 Life is busy.
 Time is limited.
 Connections need to be made swiftly and they need to have a point.
 The very same goes for your email marketing strategy.
-You need to capture your consumer’s attention in pretty much 6 words or less.
+You need to capture your consumer’s attention in pretty much 6 words or less (just so you know: we spend about as much time on the subject line as we do writing & designing the whole email — it’s that important).
 Here are some great tips to shortening up your subject line to drive a higher open-rate and generate more sales from email.